| Ticket | Price |

 Location and opening hours

 The Museum of Computing is at 6–7 Theatre Square, Swindon, SN1 1QN, between the library and the Wyvern Theatre.
-It's about a 14-minute walk from Swindon station.
-Opening is typically on Saturdays (e.g. 9:30am–5pm, last admission around 4:15pm).
-The museum may open on additional days during special weeks or events – always check museumofcomputing.org.uk for current times.
+Opening: Saturdays 9:30am–5pm (last admission 4:15pm).
+May open additional days during special events – check the website.

 The museum welcomes school visits and groups.
 Virtual tours of the exhibits and layout are available.
 Contact the museum directly to arrange a visit – see museumofcomputing.org.uk for details.